mbeaseley/cc-theme/README.md

 ## 💥 Installing and Activating

-Copy the theme folder and paste the VS Code extension directory which can be located at:
+Copy the repo folder and paste the VS Code extension directory which can be located at:

 - **Windows**: `%USERPROFILE%\.vscode\extensions`
 - **Mac/Linux**: `$HOME/.vscode/extensions`

+> Note: Repo when copied needs to be within cc-theme folder.

 You can then activate the theme by going into cog found bottom left of interface and clicking into themes.
 Your theme should be selected in given list.